The Dold-Kan Correspondence and Coalgebra Structures: Preliminaries

 \subsection{Differential graded vector spaces}

-Let \textbf{Vct} be the category of vector spaces over a fixed field $K$.
-We denote by \textbf{DGVct} the category of differential graded $K$-vectors spaces which are concentrated in non-negative degrees and have differentials of degree $-1$.
+In this section we review some basic results from homological algebra.
+For a thorough treatment, we refer to \cite{Mac63}.
+Let \textbf{Vct} be the category of vector spa\-ces over a fixed field $K$.
+We denote by \textbf{DGVct} the category of differential gra\-ded $K$-vectors spaces which are concentrated in non-negative degrees and have differentials of degree $-1$.
 We denote by $\mathbb{S}^n$ the $n$-sphere chain complex.
 This is the object of \textbf{DGVct} which has the field $K$ in degree $n$ and $0$ in other degrees.
 All differentials in $\mathbb{S}^n$ are trivial.
-Secondly, the $n$-disk, denoted by $\mathbb{D}^n$, is the object of \textbf{DGVct} which has the field $K$ in degrees $n$ and $n-1$ and $0$ elsewhere.
-The identity on $K$ is its only non-trivial differential.
+The $n$-disk, denoted by $\mathbb{D}^n$, is the object of \textbf{DGVct} which has the field $K$ in degrees $n$ and $n-1$ and $0$ elsewhere.
+The identity on $K$ is its only non-trivial differential and we set $\mathbb D^0 = \mathbb S^0$.